-We identified nine hundred sixteen (916) direct suppliers that potentially supplied us with products that contained necessary conflict minerals.
-Then, we directed Source Intelligence®, a third-party conflict minerals compliance solution provider, who we engaged again to assist us with our supplier engagement and analysis efforts for the Reporting Period, to send to each of the 916 direct suppliers an e-mail which contained a registration and survey request link.
-We utilized the Conflict Minerals Reporting Template ("CMRT") (revisions 3.0 or higher were accepted) developed by the Conflict-Free Sourcing Initiative (now known as "Responsible Minerals Initiative," the RMI").
+We identified nine hundred forty-two (942) direct suppliers that potentially supplied us with products that contained necessary conflict minerals.
+Then, we directed Source Intelligence®, a third-party conflict minerals compliance solution provider, who we engaged again to assist us with our supplier engagement and analysis efforts for the Reporting Period, to send to each of the 942 direct suppliers an e-mail which contained a registration and survey request link.
+We utilized the Conflict Minerals Reporting Template ("CMRT") (revisions 3.0 or higher were accepted) developed by the Responsible Minerals Initiative(the "RMI").
 We gave suppliers the option of either uploading a completed CMRT in Excel format or completing an online version of the template directly in the Source Intelligence® platform.
 If a supplier was unable to complete the form on the platform, Source Intelligence® uploaded the CMRT on their behalf.
 We permitted suppliers to share information at a level with which they were most comfortable (e.g., company, product, or user-defined).

-During the RCOI process, we sent up to two (2) reminder e-mails to each non-responsive supplier requesting their completed template.
-Because of the amount of time it takes to collect and analyze the responses, the direct suppliers were given a final deadline of March 31, 2019 to respond to our request.
+During the RCOI process, we sent up to six (6) reminder e-mails to each non-responsive supplier requesting their completed template.
+Because of the amount of time it takes to collect and analyze the responses, the direct suppliers were given a final deadline of March 31, 2020 to respond to our request.

-Of our responding suppliers, approximately forty-seven percent (47%) indicated that they had supplied us with products containing one or more necessary conflict minerals during the Reporting Period.
+Of our responding suppliers, approximately forty-three percent (43%) indicated that they had supplied us with products containing one or more necessary conflict minerals during the Reporting Period.
 Based on those responses, we determined that certain of our products contained one or more of the four (4) conflict minerals.
-Source Intelligence® compared the smelters and refiners identified by our direct suppliers in their responses against its smelter/refiner database and determined that, as of April 15, 2019, approximately sixteen percent (16%) of the verified smelters and refiners identified by our suppliers processed at least some conflict minerals that were sourced from the Covered Countries.
+Source Intelligence® compared the smelters and refiners identified by our direct suppliers in their responses against its smelter/refiner database and determined that, as of April 15, 2020, approximately fifteen percent (15%) of the verified smelters and refiners identified by our suppliers processed at least some conflict minerals that were sourced from the Covered Countries.
 As a result, we know or have reason to believe that some of our products manufactured or contracted for manufacture during the Reporting Period contain necessary conflict minerals that originated, or may have originated, in the Covered Countries and know or have reason to believe that those necessary conflict minerals may not be from recycled or scrap sources.
 Accordingly, we performed due diligence in an effort to determine the source and chain of custody of these necessary conflict minerals.